Skip to content

 Why do larches turn yellow?

-What is larch season?
+When is larch season?

 How do you know when the larches are changing?

 The larches seem to change at slightly different times in different areas.
-Obviously the weather affects them, but it seems that even minor elevation changes also make a difference, with higher ones changing first.
+Obviously the weather affects them, but it seems that even minor elevation changes also make a difference, with higher ones usually changing first.

 What is the best way to plan larch season?